dotnet/maui/.github/DEVELOPMENT.md

 # Development Guide

 This page contains steps to build and run the .NET MAUI repository from source.
+If you are looking to build apps with .NET MAUI please head over to the [.NET MAUI documentation](https://docs.microsoft.com/dotnet/maui) to get started.

 ## Requirements